freewarefocus/py400kb/README.md

 - Exit with Ctrl+Shift+Raspberry key
 - Command-line overrides for all device parameters
 - The raw keyboard & mouse inputs are shown in the terminal window (K: 00 00 00 00 00 00 00 00 or M: 00 00 00 00).
 NOTE: This output can be hidden with the --hide-events command line option
-- The --record-macro {filename} and --play-macro {filename} allows you to record a keyboard & mouse session and then play it back exactly as it occured once again
+- The --record-macro {filename} and --play-macro {filename} allow you to record a keyboard & mouse session and then play it back exactly as it occurred once again
 - Should support all pi4 and pi5 models, although you will need to pass in the exact settings for your keyboard & mouse (using the keyboard/mouse VID, PID and DEV command line options)

 ## Requirements